Facebook offers many ways to test the performance of your Facebook ads before they go live.

 When you publish your test, audiences will be able to interact with them, so make sure you've ironed out all the details before finalizing.
 However, you'll be able to check back on your test in Ads Manager to access the most current insights.

 Facebook uses the same base technology to run your A/B tests.
 The different versions of tests you can run help you make the best choices to optimize ad performance.
-No matter which test you run, however, you can see all of your results in "Test and Learn" when they're finished.

 Next, let's go over some best practices for running your A/B test on Facebook.